-EPA reforms news update: Environment Protection Bill 2017 introduced to Parliament
+EPA reforms news update: Environment Protection Act 2017 passed by Parliament

-This is the first of two bills to overhaul the 47-year-old Environment Protection Act 1970 and replace it with modernised and fit-for-purpose legislation.
-The reforms in this first bill will modernise the Environment Protection Authority (EPA’s) corporate governance and strengthen its status as a science-based regulator to ensure it is ready for the rest of the major transformation it will undergo.
+This is the first of two phases of legislative reform to overhaul the 47-year-old Environment Protection Act 1970 and replace it with modernised and fit-for-purpose legislation.
+The reforms in this first Act modernise the Environment Protection Authority's corporate governance and strengthen its status as a science-based regulator to ensure it is ready for the rest of the major transformation it will undergo.
 The second Bill (which will complete the reform of the Environment Protection Act 1970) is scheduled to be introduced to Parliament in 2018.
-Coupled with increased funding from the 2017-18 budget, these changes will build a stronger, modern and better resourced EPA for the future.
+Coupled with increased funding from the 2017-18 budget, these changes will build a stronger, modern and better resourced Environment Protection Authority for the future.

 Officers for the Protection of the Local Environment